Trackers Village: Wild Plants, Folk Craft & Restoration Immersion

 Optional July 4 Picnic July 4, 2015 (day only)

-The Trackers Wilderness Skills Club is an opportunity for consistent practice and support while learning the skills of Trackers Earth.
-It offers Wild Craft Evenings at the Scout Pit with expert instructors in our Four Guilds and monthly Wilderness Skills Saturdays.
+Trackers Club is an opportunity for consistent practice and support while learning the skills of Trackers Earth.
+It offers Evenings at the Scout Pit with expert instructors in our Four Guilds for general activites (specialized activities such as blacksmithing may be an addtional cost).

 Potlucks & Trade Blankets Final Fridays